 The immediate pool area may include any activities that are used in association with the pool.
 Return to top

 If your immediate pool area currently contains any of the above four items you may apply in writing for an exemption.
 However, it is highly recommended that you consider moving the fence to exclude these items.
 Applications for exemptions are subject to rigorous assessment and approval is not guaranteed.

-It is important not only that pools are fenced with gate or door access, but also that the gates or swing doors close and latch automatically with the latch at least 1500mm from inside floor level.
-Sliding and bi-fold doors are required to restrict access in addition to top locks.
+It is important not only that pools are fenced with gate or door access, but also that the gates or swing doors close and latch automatically with the latch at least 1500mm from the inside floor level.
+Sliding and/or bi-fold doors are required to restrict access.
+Additionally, top locks must also be installed.
 They may operate the same as swinging doors or be fitted with a pool door alarm or a Council-approved system.
 Please discuss with us prior to installation.Please ensure that gates and doors are maintained on a regular basis so that they continue to close and latch automatically.
 Never leave your gate or door held open, and keep objects that children could climb on well clear of the outside of the pool fence.

 Buildings can form part of the swimming pool fence but should not enable children to enter the pool area via a window.
 All windows below 1.2m that give access to the pool area must be fitted with restrictors so that they can not be opened any more than 100mm.
 Any higher windows must have a 1.2m clearance of any climbable item or have restrictors fitted.

 The fence measurement requirements in the Act are designed to prevent children crawling under, climbing over and climbing through fences.
 It is important that materials are durable and that you maintain materials such as mesh, which may be prone to perishing.